-Bandee Lee was crazy, but like most crazy people, he didn't know he was crazy.
-At times, his suspicions would arise and he'd consider that he might have a screw loose somewhere and then usually come to the conclusion that no, he wasn't crazy; as a matter of course, out of everyone he knew, he believed himself to be the sanest of the entire lot.
+Bandee Lee was crazy, but like most crazy people, he didn't know it.
+Sometimes, he considered the possibility and always concluded that he wasn't.
+As a matter of course, out of everyone he knew, he believed himself to be the sanest of the entire lot.
 His belief didn't make things go any easier.

-Bandee had departed the community of Hogwash, Arizona, just after midnight three days prior.
-Since then, he'd wandered on horseback in a southeastly direction but sometimes veered due south with the intention of riding all the way down to Mexico and he'd think about Texas and start heading southeast again.
+It was 1871.
+Three days prior, Bandee had departed the community of Hogwash, Arizona, just after midnight.
+Since then, he'd wandered on horseback in a southeastly direction but sometimes veered due south with the intention of riding all the way down to Mexico but then he'd think about Texas and start heading southeast again.
 Truth was, he didn't have much of a plan.

 Lelonie Lou was the reason Bandee didn't care about anything anymore.
-She'd taken his heart but then dashed his hopes by attending to another man.
-Yes, sure, she worked at the saloon hustling drinks from other cowboys every Saturday night, but she wasn't a paid girl like the others or so poor Bandee had reckoned.
-"I thought what we had was special," Bandee murmured.
+She'd taken his heart but dashed his hopes by attending to another man.
+Yes, sure, she worked at the saloon hustling drinks from cowboys every Saturday night, but she wasn't a whoor Bandee reckoned.
+"What we had was special," Bandee murmurred to himself.

-In front stretched a rocky desert devoid of water, shade, and anything friendly, yet Bandee could only see the inside of the bar-room back in Hogwash.
-He talked to himself and his visions as he rode along.
+The rocky Arizona desert was devoid of water, shade, and anything friendly, yet Bandee could only see the inside of the bar-room back in Hogwash.
+He talked to himself and his ghosts as he rode along.

-And so Bandee picked his way through rugged territory with thoughts of restoring his vanquished honor, or going down to old Mexico to get drunk and find another woman, or return home to Texas.
+And so Bandee picked his way through rugged territory with thoughts of restoring his vanquished honor.
+Maybe he’d go down to old Mexico to get drunk and find another woman, or maybe he’d return home to Texas.

 Putting his nose in the air, Bandee brought his horse to a sudden halt.
 A taint of smoke rode the waves -- something was cooking nearby.
 He pulled the long rifle from its scabbard and tapped the flanks of the mare.
 She started up and moved slowly down a game trail for two hundred yards through mesquite and juniper bushes until finally passing around a rocky outcropping.
 On the opposite side Bandee discovered a man sitting on the ground in front of a small fire.
 A skinned hare sizzled on a stick over the heat.

-When the man saw Bandee, he reached for a pistol wedged in a holster and belt looped around the saddle horn of his saddle which lay on the ground behind him.
-Bandee pulled up the rifle and told him to freeze or die.
-The man elected to live and didn't move a muscle as Bandee stepped down from the horse.
+When the man saw Bandee, he reached for a pistol wedged in a holster looped around the horn of his saddle which lay on the ground behind him.
+Bandee lifted the rifle.
+“Freeze,” said Bandee.
+The stranger didn't move a muscle as Bandee stepped down from the horse.

 "Don't shoot me," the man said.
 "It took me all afternoon to hunt down this rabbit and I am more than willing to share."

-Bandee stepped quickly around the campsite.
+Bandee stepped around the campfire.
 "Are you alone?
 Where's your horse?"

 "He stepped into a gopher hole.
 Snapped his leg and I put him down."